 “People take the engineering of these cars very seriously,” she said.

-“Having a race-off between cities seems like it would be a crazy and fun idea,” he said.
+“It would be a crazy and fun idea,” he said.